Source: Critical Research Ltd, 2017

 Endorse offers its subscribers a review generation service, taking the leg-work out of approaching your staff, job seekers and clients.

-Even if you ask customers for reviews in the nicest possible way, if the reviewing process is tricky to complete, they might drop out part-way through.
+Even if you ask job seekers and employees for reviews in the nicest possible way, if the reviewing process is tricky to complete, they might drop out part-way through.
 Therefore, always provide clear instructions on how to leave a review, and favour review platforms that are easy to use.
-Actually thinking of something to say can be a stumbling block for some people, so it may be helpful to give them a suggested template or some prompting questions such as “why did you choose us over another company?”, “what made you decide on the product you chose?”, and “what was it about the experience that made you choose to review us?”.
+Actually thinking of something to say can be a stumbling block for some people, so it may be helpful to give them a suggested template or some prompting questions such as “why did you choose us over another organisation?”, “what made you decide on the product you chose?”, and “what was it about the experience that made you choose to review us?”.

 If you rely on storefront appeal, many review sites like Endorse.com allow listed agents to order promotional materials that publicise their listing and encourage people to read and leave reviews.
 This can take the form of URLs on time-sheets, email signatures and postcards.

-If possible, you could print appropriate review links on time-sheets, ready for workers to share their thoughts after an in-store transaction.
-This can work especially well when you train your staff to briefly but politely ask for a review with every shift booking, highlighting how online reviews help you out as a agency.
+If possible, you could print appropriate review links on time-sheets and payslips, ready for workers to share their thoughts after an in-store transaction.
+This can work especially well when you train your staff to briefly but politely ask for a review with every shift booking, highlighting how online reviews help you out as an employer.